MYanello/homelab/README.md

 Bootstrapping is done by running the ansible playbook to set up k3s, then the terraform to set up argocd and other core components.

 ## Worklog
+### 03.16.25
+- Added argocd and paperless to sso and started messing with Authentik.
+Haven't connected the dots on setting this up smoothly yet.
+Seems to be a case by case basis

 ### 03.11.25